 Some people have suggested there are now more than the 4 main categories of social class shown in the table above, such as the 'working poor' and the 'lower middle class'.
 Sociologists study the relationship between social class and other factors, such as educational achievement and crime.

-Other forms of divide sociologists are interested in are gender and ethnicity.
+Sociologists are also interested in are gender and ethnicity.
 An individual's social class, gender and/or ethnicity can affect their life chances - whether or not they do well at school, whether they can get a good job or their chances of committing crime or being imprisoned.
 For example on average, women earn about 15% less than men.
 Unemployment is almost twice as high for ethnic minorities as for whites.

-Sociology is the study of social problems and issues.....
+Sociology is the study of social problems and issues

 As well as studying how society works, sociologists are interested in why societies sometimes don't work well, or why certain features of social life may be harmful.
 For example, poverty may be found in many societies, and this can lead to other forms of disadvantage.
+Many would argue that crime in society is harmful, especially to victims.
 Family breakdown and divorce may also occur which may lead to other social problems.

 Sociologists often research these issues to uncover useful information which could be used by governments and policy makers to try to improve society.